agility/agility-sync-sdk/README.md

         apiKey: 'some-api-key',
         //the language(s) of content you want to source
         languages: ['en-us'],
         //your channel(s) for the pages you want to source
-        channels: ['website']
+		channels: ['website'],
+		//whether you are using the preview key or not
+		isPreview: false
     });
     ```